GMOR: A Lightweight Robust Point Cloud Registration Framework via Geometric Maximum Overlapping: Introduction

-To achieve globally optimal point cloud registration with guaranteed space and time complexity, we propose a Geometric Maximum Overlapping Registration (GMOR) framework using two-stage rotation-only BnB search.
-The method employs Chasles' decomposition theorem~\cite{josephAlternative2020} to decouple the rigid transformation, as shown in Fig.~\ref{fig_chasles}.
-The rotation axis is searched by cube mapping parameterization in the first stage and the translation along the axis is estimated by 1D range maximum query (RMQ) of overlapped correspondences projected onto the axis.
-This 1D RMQ adapts the interval stabbing algorithm used in previous works~\cite{parrabustosGuaranteed2018,chenDeterministic2022,huangScalable2024,huangEfficient2024,zhangAccelerating2024}.
-The second stage searches rotation angles in 1D space, where we relax rotation centers determined by angles to axis-aligned bounding boxes.
-Maximum inlier estimation is formulated as a 2D RMQ problem over pairwise intersecting rectangles.
-We reformulate this geometric maximum overlapping search as the stabbing counting query of Klee's rectangle problems~\cite{debergComputational2008,bentleySolution1977}, solving it efficiently via sweep line algorithm inspired by Bentley-Ottmann algorithm~\cite{bentleyAlgorithms1979} augmented with segment tree.
-By combining BnB over Special Orthogonal Group ($\mathrm{SO}(3)$) with these computational geometry-based techniques, our approach achieves polynomial time complexity through dimension reduction while maintaining linear space complexity.
-The contributions of our work are as follows:
+To mitigate these limitations while maintaining efficient runtime and low memory consumption, we propose a Geometric Maximum Overlapping Registration (GMOR) framework based on a two-stage rotation-only BnB search.
+The method leverages Chasles' decomposition theorem~\cite{chaslesNote1830,josephAlternative2020} to decouple rigid motion in the general 6-DoF case, as illustrated in Fig.~\ref{fig_chasles}.
+Although the resulting DoF decomposition is similar in spirit to TR-DE~\cite{chenDeterministic2022} and the gravity-constrained formulation in~\cite{liTransformation2024}, our framework differs in its rotation-only search space and algorithmic structure.
+Constrained settings, such as gravity-constrained 4-DoF registration~\cite{caiPractical2019,liTransformation2024}, naturally arise as special cases within this general framework.
+In the first stage, the rotation axis is searched directly on the unit sphere using a cube-mapping hemispherical parameterization, and the translation along the axis is estimated via a 1D range maximum query (RMQ) over projected correspondences.
+This RMQ adapts interval stabbing algorithms from prior works~\cite{parrabustosGuaranteed2018,huangScalable2024,huangEfficient2024,zhangAccelerating2024,liEfficient2024,liTransformation2024}, but is used here to maximize a weighted correspondence overlap objective rather than uniform inlier counting.
+In the second stage, the residual rotation angle is searched in 1D space and the rotation axes with top-k weights in the first stage are selected to mitigate the local optima between stages.
+Rotation centers induced by candidate angles are relaxed into axis-aligned bounding boxes, and maximum overlap estimation is formulated as a 2D RMQ problem over pairwise intersecting rectangles.
+We further reformulate this geometric maximum overlapping as a stabbing counting query of Klee's rectangle problem~\cite{debergComputational2008,bentleySolution1977}, which can be solved deterministically in linear-logarithmic time using sweep line algorithm inspired by Bentley-Ottmann algorithm~\cite{bentleyAlgorithms1979} augmented with a segment tree.

+This viewpoint provides a unified interpretation across both stages: casting interval stabbing as a solver of 1D RMQ problem also motivates the 2D RMQ formulation in the second stage, further reducing the BnB search dimension.
+The proposed framework combines rotation-only BnB search over the Special Orthogonal Group ($\mathrm{SO}(3)$) with computational geometry-based RMQ solvers to achieve effective dimension reduction while preserving polynomial time complexity and linear space complexity.
+The main contributions of this work are summarized as follows: